 - Berries are loaded with flavonoids, a powerful antioxidant that can help decrease rates of hypertension.

-- Oatmeal is a great dish to eat for breakfast to promote healthy blood pressure because it is filled with fiber, is low in fat, and low in sodium.
+- Oatmeal is a great dish to eat for breakfast to promote healthy blood pressure because it is filled with fiber, is low in fat, and is low in sodium.

-- Seeds contain minerals known for lowering blood pressure like magnesium and potassium.
+- Seeds contain minerals known for lowering blood pressure, like magnesium and potassium.